-- Your employer must be in good standing and incorporated or extra-provincially registered, registered as a limited liability partnership, in B.C., or be eligible as a public sector and non-profit employer. - o Your Employer must be permanently established in B.C., as defined by the federal Income Tax Act. - o If you are applying under the Northeast Pilot Project, your place of work must be within the Northeast Development Region of B.C. - Your employer must have operated in B.C. for at least one year (two years if you are applying under the Entry Level and Semi-Skilled category).
+- Your employer must be in good standing and incorporated or extra-provincially registered, registered as a limited liability partnership, in B.C., or be eligible as a public sector and non-profit employer. - o Your employer must be permanently established in B.C., as defined by the federal Income Tax Act. - o If you are applying under the Northeast Pilot Project, your place of work must be within the Northeast Development Region of B.C. - Your employer must have operated in B.C. for at least one year (two years if you are applying under the Northeast Pilot Project).